Research

 Reproduction

-3rd highest college in the nation for veterinary research funding from the National Institutes of Health
+2nd highest veterinary school in the nation for research funding from the National Institutes of Health (Blue Ridge Institute for Medical Research)

 Where our great minds gather